'It Was a Horrible Night.' 1 Dead After Up to 10 Tornadoes Batter Ohio

 Melvin Dale Hannah, an 81-year-old man from Celina, Ohio, died after a parked car blew into his home, Mayor Mayor Jeff Hazel told reporters Tuesday.

-“There’s areas that truly look like a war zone,” he said, according to the Associated Press, adding that seven other people were injured in the town, located some 80 miles northwest of Dayton.
+“There’s areas that truly look like a war zone,” he said, according to the Associated Press, adding that seven other people were injured in the city, located some 80 miles northwest of Dayton.

 Andy Hatzos, a weather forecaster for the National Weather Service in Wilmington, Ohio, tells TIME that the NWS is beginning to process the damage ratings of the tornadoes that passed through Northern Ohio.
 The organization has already confirmed that at least an EF3 tornado with winds up to 140 mph hit Beavercreek in Greene County, Ohio, about 80 miles from Celina.